 Accountant fees and services paid to Ernst & Young LLP, the Partnership's independent auditors, are included in amounts paid by the Partnership's Managing Partner.
-Information on the Managing Partner's principal accountant fees and services is set forth under the caption "Independent Public Accountants" in Apache's 2007 proxy statement.
+Information on the Managing Partner's principal accountant fees and services is set forth under the caption "Independent Public Accountants" in the Apache Proxy.